 CVB Financial Corp.
 Director Passes Away

-/EIN News/ -- ONTARIO, Calif., Nov.
+ONTARIO, Calif., Nov.
 04, 2022 (GLOBE NEWSWIRE) -- It is with great sadness that the Boards of Directors of CVB Financial Corp.
-(NASDAQ: CVBF) and Citizens Business Bank (CBB) announced the passing of Rodrigo Guerra, Jr., one of our esteemed directors.
+CVBF and Citizens Business Bank (CBB) announced the passing of Rodrigo Guerra, Jr., one of our esteemed directors.

 Mr. Guerra joined our Boards in 2017, he most recently served as Chair of CVBF's Nominating and Corporate Governance Committee, and as a member of CVBF's Audit and Compensation Committees, while also serving as a member of CBB's Balance Sheet Management, Risk Management and Trust Services Committees.
 Prior to joining our Boards, Mr. Guerra was a longtime partner at the prominent law firm of Skadden, Arps, Slate, Meagher & Flom, LLP, where he represented leading companies and investment banks in a broad range of corporate and financial transactions.